asim90m/test_ubc_sg/README.md

 </details>

 # Instructions
+Imgur with less verbose instructions: [https://imgur.com/a/D1EQYkE](https://imgur.com/a/D1EQYkE).
+Read below for more details.

 GitLab pipelines can either run on shared job runners, owned by GitLab, or runners that you make for yourself "specific runners".
 I don't intend for other people to run pipelines on my repo.
 You should fork this repo (or copy the sourcecode and upload it to GitLab), and then run pipelines on your own shared or specific runners.
 I've personally set up my own runner on my computer with docker, which was a hassle but ultimately means